 Children around the United States struggle while entering the foster care system.
 It is a problem that needs to be addressed.
 The trauma, heartbreak, and challenges these children experience are difficult for anyone to handle, let alone a child.

-One place in the US experiencing major issues within the foster care system is Central Texas.
+One place in the US experiencing major issues within the foster care system is Central Texas:

 This is a reality for many children in Central Texas.
 These kids are unsure if they will see their families again and they don’t know where, or if, they are going to be placed.